gentritabazi01/Laravel-mini-debugger/README.md

 **Laravel-mini-debugger** offers you to debug:
 * HTTP request method name.
 * How many queries are executed.
-* Which queries are executed.
+* Executed Queries.
-* Detect execution time (for complete response, also for every query).
+* Execution time (for complete response, also for every query).

 ### Screenshot
 This is what will appear in a log file: